-Serving in the military as a special forces service member is one of the most elite positions you can have.
-You can find special forces units in the Army, Air Force, Marine Corps, Navy and Coast Guard.
+Serving in the military as special operations is one of the most elite positions you can have.
+You can find special operations forces units in the Army, Air Force, Marine Corps, Navy and Coast Guard.

 Units such as the Green Berets, The Night Stalkers, FAST, and Navy SEALS are well known both in and outside the military world.
 These groups are known for their strength, their intelligence, and their bravery.